Richard Simmons Hostage Allegations: The Truth Behind The Mystery

 Is Richard Simmons being held against his will?
-That seems to be the contention asserted by a podcast host, who went in search of the fitness guru, after he dropped away from the spotlight.
+That seems to be the contention asserted by a podcast host, who went in search of the fitness guru after he dropped away from the spotlight.
 Simmons has been quiet, keeping his face from showing up in tabloids or in the limelight, which normally might mean that Richard simply values his privacy, but Dan Taberski, a podcast host with an interest in Richard Simmons, has asserted that something much more sinister is going on.
 He’s not alone in his suspicions anymore, either.
 As his newest show, entitled Missing Richard Simmons, can prove with a growing audience, many are eagerly awaiting confirmation that Simmons is well, safe, and living free.

 Is Richard Simmons Being Held Hostage?

 As E!
-News reports, Taberski started Missing Richard Simmons, when he noticed that the health and fitness icon had been absent from the public eye for many years and wanted to solve that mystery for his growing audience.
-It wasn’t until a recent episode that something sinister began to take shape, as Simmons’ masseuse, Mauro Oliveira, made allegations that 68-year-old Richard has been held hostage in his own home.
+News reports, Taberski started Missing Richard Simmons when he noticed that the health and fitness icon had been absent from the public eye for many years and wanted to solve that mystery for his growing audience.
+It wasn’t until a recent episode that something sinister began to take shape as Simmons’ masseuse Mauro Oliveira made allegations that 68-year-old Richard has been held hostage in his own home.

 Oliveira asserts that Teresa Reveles, the household maid, has been holding Simmons captive.